yemisi567/yemisi567/README.md

-# Hey there!
-Welcome to my GitHub Profile! 👋 My name is Mojisola Alegbe 👋✨
+# Hey there👋

----
+# Welcome to my GitHub Profile, I'm Mojisola Alegbe 😁

-I am a Frontend Heavy FullStack Software Engineer who loves building software solutions that run on web devices and mobile devices
+A Frontend Heavy FullStack Software Engineer who loves building software solutions that run on web devices and mobile devices

 In addition to creating applications, I enjoy mentoring and helping beginner developers, and improving myself.
   - 📚 Learning: